LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 10–22.`

-**Rain Use Efficiency (RUE):** RUE Is the ratio of annual NPP to annual precipitation. |trends.earth| uses the annual integrals of NDVI as a proxy for annual NPP, and offers the possibility of choosing among different precipitation products to compute RUE.
+**Rain Use Efficiency (RUE):** RUE Is the ratio of annual NPP to annual precipitation.
+LDMS uses the annual integrals of NDVI as a proxy for annual NPP, and offers the possibility of choosing among different precipitation products to compute RUE.
 After RUE is computed for each of the years under analysis, a linear regression and a non-parametric significance